 You really have three choices.
 If you're fabulously wealthy (remember, not reimburseable) and enjoy driving long distances in heavy traffic, you can rent a car at any one of the agencies in the main terminal area.
-[Directions to the Millennium] Otherwise, you can take the Supershuttle ($25 one-way) or the RTD ($10 one-way, $18 round-trip with a prepaid ticket available in the Airport terminal).
+[Directions to the Golden Buff] Otherwise, you can take the Supershuttle (~$25 one-way) or the RTD ($10 one-way, $18 round-trip with a prepaid ticket available in the Airport terminal).

 Once you're in Boulder, public transportation is easy and convenient.

-The Millennium is not directly on the bus route between the airport and Boulder's city center, so you have to transfer -- but only once.
+The Golden Buff is not directly on the bus route between the airport and Boulder's city center, so you have to transfer -- but only once.
 There are several options: my suggestion is to use the Trip Planner available from the RTD home page.
 All permutations start with catching the AB bus.
-The worst case scenario is that you wind up in beautiful downtown Boulder at a very nice bus terminal and you catch the JUMP to Arapahoe and 28th.
+The worst case scenario is that you wind up in beautiful downtown Boulder at a very nice bus terminal precisely 1.4 miles from your hotel.

 The AB line goes between the Airport and Boulder.
 It picks up passengers and luggage on the WEST side of DIA first, then circles to the EAST side and does the same.
 If you see it pulling away from the WEST side, sometimes you can actually hustle back through the terminal to the EAST side and still catch them!
 You pick up the AB on Level 5, Island 5, outside door 506 on the West side; or Level 5, Island 5, outside door 513, on the East side.
 You pay as you get on the bus -OR- you can buy tickets at the RTD kiosk on the 5th floor of the terminal (the one with the huge water sculpture) and give them to the driver.
 If you do not have $10 exactly, you will need to get a ticket at the RTD counter.
 Round-trip tickets are $18 at the RTD counter.